seiyria/Roguathia/README.md

   * Customize a player (template slot | color | pet | tombstone)
   * Deck out a player (template slot, color, pet, tombstone)
   * Get an item enchanted to +5, +7, +9
+* More focus on lighting, and make player sight more limited.

 # Website
 * Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)